Te Tiriti O Waitangi and our Shared Obligation

 -

-We encourage you to use this guidance not only as a technical resource, but as a platform for transformative practice that challenges disparities and improves outcomes for all those most affected with CKM disease.
+We encourage you to use this guidance not only as a technical resource, but as a platform for transformative practice that challenges disparities and improves outcomes for all those most affected with CKM conditions.